Standardbred - Horse Breed & Info

 Standardbred Horse Article and Photos Copyrighted - see credits below

-The popularity of the Standardbred horse, the American harness racing horse, ascended as the years of the Twentieth century declined.
-With not so many years of breeding history as other breeds, the popularity and abilities of the breed have increased dramatically.
+The popularity of the Standardbred, the American harness racing horse, ascended as the years of the Twentieth century declined.
+With not so many years of breeding history as other breeds, the popularity and abilities of the breed increased dramatically.

 A horse named Yankey, of unknown breeding, is recorded as accomplishing the first trotting performance in American.
 In 1806, he went a mile in 2:59.
 Shortly after, history tells us that the progeny of Messenger began to take the lead for setting the standard of the Standardbred horse, and they were all 2nd or 3rd generation offspring, most of whom have more than once cross to him.

 Early trotters, also worked early American farms and served as transportation while engaging in brief contest of speed over country roads and the sport of harness racing took root with the growth of the new country.
 The type, or breed characteristics began to become established and to be bred for.